yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will provision a Function App using a Consumption Plan.
 By using a Consumption Plan, you enable dynamic scaling of your Functions.

-1. Select +Create a resource in the Azure Portal, and enter "Function App" in the Search the Marketplace box, then select Function App from the results
+1. Select +Create a resource in the Azure Portal, and enter "Function App" in the Search the Marketplace box, then select Function App from the results.

    ![In the Azure Portal Everything pane, the search field is set to Function App.
 Under Results, Function App is circled.](media/create-function-app-resource.png "Azure Portal Create Function App")

-2. Select Create on the Function App blade
+2. Select Create on the Function App blade.

 3. On the Create Function App blade, enter the following:

     a.
-App name: Enter a unique name, such as contosoeventsfn-SUFFIX
+App name: Enter a unique name, such as contosoeventsfn-SUFFIX.

     b.
-Subscription: Select your subscription
+Subscription: Select your subscription.

     c.
-Resource group: Select Use existing, and select the hands-on-labs resource group created previously
+Resource group: Select Use existing, and select the hands-on-labs resource group created previously.

     d.
-OS: Select Windows
+OS: Select Windows.

     e.
-Hosting Plan: Select Consumption Plan
+Hosting Plan: Select Consumption Plan.

     f.
-Location: Select the same location as the hands-on-labs resource group
+Location: Select the same location as the hands-on-labs resource group.

     g.
-Storage: Leave Create new selected, and accept the default name
+Storage: Leave Create new selected, and accept the default name.

     h.
-Application Insights: Select Off
+Application Insights: Select Off.

     i.
-Select Create to provision the new Function App
+Select Create to provision the new Function App.

     ![In the Function App blade, fields are set to the previously defined settings.](media/image55.png "Function App blade")